cdp-trial-patterns/data-in-motion/01_kafka_filter.md

 | Schema Name                |                                                | syslog                                                                               |
 | Schema Registry Hostname   | Comma-separated list of Kafka Broker addresses | \<Hostname of Schema Registry service.
 Copy from Trial Manager homepage\>            |

 - c.
-Click Apply Changes to save the parameter values
+Click _Apply Changes_ to save the parameter values

 ### 2. Start Controller Services

 - a.
-Navigate to _Flow Options_ → _Services_
+Once your test session has started, navigate to _Flow Options_ → _Services_
 - b.
 Select _CDP_Schema_Registry_ service and click _Enable Service and Referencing Components_ action

      ![service-and-referencing-components.png](images/service-and-referencing-components.png)

 - c.
-Start from the top of the list and enable all remaining Controller services
+Start from the top of the list and enable all remaining Controller services as needed
 - d.
 Make sure all services have been enabled

      ![enable-services-kafka-filter-to-kafka.png](images/enable-services-kafka-filter-to-kafka.png)

-Navigate back to the Flow Designer canvas by clicking on the _Back To Flow Designer_ link at the bottom of the screen.
+ Navigate back to the Flow Designer canvas by clicking on the _Back To Flow Designer_ link at the top of the screen.

 ### 3. *Start the _ConsumeFromKafka_* processor using the right click action menu or the _Start_ button in the configuration drawer if it hasn’t been started automatically.